 Indicator 01.
 Is there a current Development Plan in place that is within the plan period?
-"Good" "Fair" "Improvement needed" A development plan (LDP or UDP) is in place and within the plan period N/A No development plan is in place (including where the plan has expired)
+"Good" "Fair" "Improvement needed" A development plan (LDP or UDP) is in place and within the No development plan is in place (including where the plan period plan has expired)

-The Council adopted its Local Development Plan in February 2014.
+Authority's performance Yes The Council adopted its Local Development Plan in February 2014.